mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
 This support does not imply endorsement.
+Thanks to Brian Trammell for reviewing this draft.